CBorowski-dev/docs-operaton-org/content/update/minor/712-to-713/_index.md

 With this release, Cockpit adds support for DMN 1.3, the next version of the DMN standard.
 If you edit and deploy DMN diagrams in Cockpit, which use earlier versions of DMN, they will automatically be migrated to DMN 1.3.

-The Camunda engine already supports the DMN 1.3 namespace by default, so there are no more steps required to migrate.
+The Operaton engine already supports the DMN 1.3 namespace by default, so there are no more steps required to migrate.
-Make sure you have the latest version of [Camunda Modeler](https://camunda.com/download/modeler/) installed to edit DMN 1.3 files locally.
+Make sure you have the latest version of [Operaton Modeler](https://camunda.com/download/modeler/) installed to edit DMN 1.3 files locally.

 ## Removal Time Batches are Hierarchical by Default